txt/plm18/doc/review6.md

 Q7a.
 Convert 3 / (5 + y * x) into RPN.

 Q7b.
-RPN interpreter has an input queue and a temporary stack. using the follwing example:
+RPN interpreter has an input queue and a temporary stack. using the follwing example, describle how rpn interperation works.

 	((1 + 2) * 4) - (3 + 1) * 8

-	describle how rpn interperation works:

 Q7c.
 The following has some errors, what are they and how could you fix them?